On braids and links up to link-homotopy: Links up to link-homotopy

 whose closure is link-homotopic to $L$.
-This is recorded in first row of Table \ref{tableau1}, which records all possible transformations on clasp-numbers obtained with Proposition \ref{propbypass}.
+This is recorded in the first row of Table \ref{tableau1}, which records all possible transformations on clasp-numbers obtained with Proposition \ref{propbypass}.
 Each row represents a possible transformation where the entry in the column $\nu_{\alpha}$ represents the variation of the clasp-number $\nu_{\alpha}$.
 Note that an empty cell means that the corresponding clasp-number remains unchanged.
 Note also that, we only need two columns because for the comb-claspers of degree $1$ or $2$ the associated clasp-numbers remain unchanged.

-Let us now describe how partial conjugations affect the clasp-numbers.
-As for the $3$-component case, the $i$-th partial conjugation by $x_j$ corresponds to sliding the $i$-leaf of a simple clasper of support $\{i,j\}$ (denoted $\Delta$ in Proposition \ref{propconjpartiel}) along the $i$-th component.
-Along the way $\Delta$ encounters leaves and edges of other claspers that can be crossed as described by moves $(2)$ and $(4)$ of Corollary \ref{lemclaspcalculus}.
-In doing this, claspers of degree $2$ and $3$ may appear, that we must reposition in the normal form.
+Let us now describe how operations $(\bar{x_i},\bar{x_i})_k$ for $i\neq k$ in $\{1,\ \ldots,\ 4\}$ affect clasp-numbers.
+As for the $3$-component case, $(\bar{x_i},\bar{x_i})_k$ corresponds to sliding the $i$-leaf of a simple clasper of support $\{i,\ j\}$ (denoted $\Delta$ in Definition \ref{defoperationelmt}) along the $i$-th component.
+Along the way $\Delta$ encounters leaves and edges of other claspers, that can be crossed as described by moves $(2)$ and $(4)$ of Proposition \ref{lemclaspcalculus}.
+In doing so, claspers of degree $2$ and $3$ may appear, that we must reposition in the normal form.
 Those of degree $3$ commute with any clasper by Remark \ref{rmqclaspcalculus}, but since they may not be comb-claspers we have to use IHX relations (Proposition \ref{lemIHX}) to turn them into comb-claspers.
 Claspers of degree $2$ can be repositioned using Remark \ref{rmqclaspcalculus} and Lemma \ref{lembypass} (the fact that Lemma \ref{lembypass} applies is clear according to the shape of the normal form, where factors are stacked).